 For both Platelet-Rich Plasma (PRP) and Bone Marrow Concentrate (BMC) a pain specialist will draw blood from the patient.
 Once the sample is drawn, the doctor will place the object into a centrifuge where it will be spun to separate the various blood layers (red blood cells, white blood cells, platelets, and plasma).
 Following this the doctor will inject the newly separated sample back into the injured area.

 A normal injection is usually around 20 minutes per treatment.
 The normal injury usually requires 1 to 3 injections while more severe injuries may require more.
 Typically, these forms of regenerative medicine heals the injected area over a span of one to three months.
 However, these results will vary on a patient-to-patient basis.

 Can Regenerative Medicine Help My Hand and Wrist?

 Depending on the severity of your injuries, yes regenerative medicine should be able to help your pain.
 Both PRP and BMC injections have been shown to help the following hand and wrist injuries:

 - Nerve Injuries

 If your are in pain and believe you may need Hand and Wrist Surgery, please contact us for an evaluation and consultation.
 With a pain specialist, you will learn more about the nonsurgical alternatives that may suit you.
 Please call us at 201-729-0001 to see if regenerative therapy is right for you.
 We offer weekday and weekend appointments.
-You can find our clinics in West Orange, Aberdeen, and Lyndhurst.
+You can find us in West Orange, Aberdeen, Clifton, and Lyndhurst.